wade_meyers_studios_banner.jpg

 What makes these DVDs different?

-Our DVDs feature film footage that has been transferred from original 16mm and 35mm Kodachrome, Technicolor, and Agfachrome film prints to Betacam SP Professional format for editing, and then directly to DVD.
+Our DVDs feature film footage that has been transferred from original 16mm and 35mm Kodachrome, Technicolor, and Agfachrome film prints directly to DVD.
 There is no video "generation" in our transfer process.
 The result is the highest possible quality and faithfulness to the original footage, bar none.

 All DVDs are Region Free and can be played worldwide.